Norway as a lesson for developing nations

 Nordea Bank predicts “better times ahead for both the Norwegian economy and the housing market,” in spite of global challenges like inflation.

-So, what does Norway have to do with my work?
 What does any of this have to do with developing economies?

 Development professionals are encouraged to look to “near peer” nations for solutions—and I will always champion that approach.